grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/02 Reference.md

 </CodeGroup>

-With the above code any request made to `test.k6.io` or any subdomains of `k6.io` will be redirected to `1.2.3.4` without changing its port, unless the port is `443` which will be redirected to port `8443`.
+The preceding code will redirect any request made to any subdomain of `k6.io` to `1.2.3.4`.
+The port will remain the same, unless the redirect is from `test.k6.io` on port `443`.
+In this case, it redirects to port `8443`.

 ## HTTP debug